matsuand/docs.docker.jp/swarm/scheduler/filter.md

 87c4376856a8        nginx:latest        "nginx"             Less than a second ago   running             192.168.0.42:80->80/tcp         node-1/frontend
 ```

+{% comment %}
+Then, using `-e affinity:container==frontend` value to schedule a second
+container to locate and run next to the container named `frontend`.
+{% endcomment %}
 Then, using `-e affinity:container==frontend` value to schedule a second
 container to locate and run next to the container named `frontend`.